Tinkerforge/doc/en/source/Software/API_Bindings.rst

 C#
 ^^

-The C# bindings consist of a library for all Tinkerforge Bricks and Bricklets (``Tinkerforge.dll``), the source of the DLL (in ``source/``) and all available C# examples (in ``examples/``).
+The C# bindings consist of a library (.dll) for all Tinkerforge Bricks and Bricklets (``Tinkerforge.dll``), the source of the DLL (in ``source/``) and all available C# examples (in ``examples/``).